lanlytt/lanlytt/content/blog/fix-vscode-ctrl-backquote.md

 While it would be ideal to implement the fixer as a VSCode extension, I'm not familiar with front-end development.
 Currently, the fixer runs continuously in the background whenever the system is running, leading to some unnecessary troubles:

-- The message forwarding is achieved by a simple mimic.
+- The message forwarding is achieved by a simple mimicking.
 Sometimes it causes unexpected behavior in other programs.
 - Users may be playing games, and it would be disastrous if the fixer were identified as a cheat program.

 To tackle these troubles, the fixer implements a naive detection.
 It operates only if the title of the active window ends with ` - Visual Studio Code` or ` - VSCode`.